 Acceptance criteria for colposcopy

-The following women will still be accepted for a colposcopy after two consecutive non 16/18 HPV with low grade cytology changes or better:
+The following women will still be accepted for a colposcopy after two consecutive non 16/18 HPV with low grade cytology changes or better, as they may be at higher risk of harbouring a high-grade abnormality.
+They should be referred to colposcopy if any HPV is detected at 12 months, regardless of the cytology finings.
+These include women:

-- Women two or more years overdue for screening at the time of the first of the two Cervical Screening Test
+- 2 or more years overdue for screening at the time of the initial screen

 All women with a third cervical screen showing non 16/18 HPV should be referred to the Women's for a colposcopy and will be triaged for a semi-urgent colposcopy (as per high grade changes).